John Tiltman

 Brigadier John Hessell Tiltman, CMG CBE MC (25 May 1894 – 10 August 1982) was a British Army officer who worked in intelligence, often at or with the Government Code and Cypher School (GC&CS) starting in the 1920s.

 His intelligence work was largely connected with cryptography, and he showed exceptional skill at cryptanalysis.
 His work in association with Bill Tutte on the cryptanalysis of the Lorenz cipher, the German teleprinter cipher, called "Tunny" (for tunafish) at Bletchley Park, led to breakthroughs in attack methods on the code, without a computer.
 It was to exploit those methods, at extremely high speed with great reliability, that Colossus, the first digital programmable electronic computer, was designed and built.

 Biography

 Tiltman's parents were from Scotland, though he was born in London.
 He joined the British Army in August 1914, initially with the London Scottish Regiment, and saw service at the front during World War I with the 6th Battalion King's Own Scottish Borderers.
 He won the Military Cross for bravery at The Third Battle of the Scarpe in May 1917, where he was severely wounded.
 He was seconded to MI1 shortly before it merged with Room 40.
+His older sister, Mary Tiltman, had previously served as a code-breaker in the "Hush WAACs" in 1918.

 From 1921 to 1929, he was a cryptanalyst with the Indian Army at Army Headquarters, Simla.
 The analysts were reading Russian diplomatic cypher traffic from Moscow to Kabul, Afghanistan and Tashkent, Turkestan.
 Tiltman worked with a modest group of people and was involved in directing interception and traffic analysis as well as working on cyphers; he said he was exceptionally lucky to have this experience in other branches of Signals Intelligence.

 After a decade as a War Office civilian at GC&CS, the interwar cryptographic organization, Tiltman was recalled to active service.
 Although he did not have a university education, his extensive experience of cryptanalysis was expected to be useful.
 He assisted in many areas of endeavour at GC&CS and was considered one of Bletchley Park's finest cryptanalysts on non-machine systems.

 Tiltman was an early and persistent advocate of British cooperation with the United States in cryptology.
 His advocacy helped achieve smooth relations during World War II.